alexmerot/export_benevalibre_data/README.md

 - Python version: ≥ 3.12
 - pipenv version: ≥ 2023-11-15
-- Windows 10 or more with Powershell
+- At least Windows 10 with Powershell
 - An account on the [Bénévalibre](https://app.benevalibre.org) web app.
 - A `.env` file in the root project directory with the environment variables `ID_ASSOCIATION`, `MAIL` and `PASSWORD`.